mobilecoinfoundation/mobilecoin/mobilecoind-mirror/README.md

 The mirror consists of two sides:
    1) A private side.
 The private side of the mirror runs alongside `mobilecoind` and forms outgoing connections to both `mobilecoind` and the public side of the mirror.
 It then proceeds to poll the public side for any requests that should be forwarded to `mobilecoind`, forwards them, and at the next poll opportunity returns any replies.
 The set of available requests is defined in the [proto API specifications](proto/mobilecoind_mirror_api.proto).
    Note how the private side only forms outgoing connections and does not open any listening ports.
    2) A public side.
-The public side of the mirror accepts incoming HTTP(S) connections from clients, and poll requests from the private side over GRPC.
+The public side of the mirror accepts incoming HTTP connections from clients, and poll requests from the private side over GRPC.
 The client requests are then forwarded over the GRPC channel to the private side, which in turn forwards them to mobilecoind and returns the responses.

 ### Example usage